Creating a dynamic cultural knowledge hub

 Bringing a school library and parents together to create a modern library for the local community, open to all.

 The Greek island of Chios in the northeast Aegean Sea is one of the main entry points for refugees seeking a better life in Europe.
 The 3rd Primary School of Chios teaches pupils from diverse ethnic and religious backgrounds.

-The ambition is to transform the library into a dynamic culture and knowledge hub, initially for the student community and later for the wider local community too.
+The ambition is to transform the library into a dynamic culture and knowledge hub, initially for the whole student community and later for the wider local community too.
 Promoting unconditional inclusion and upholding cultural diversity in one of Europe’s main entry and refugee reception points is an important objective for the challenge team.